 During site characterization, a modeling exercise was conducted to estimate the number of years, after site closure (1982), that it would take a contaminant plume to travel through unsaturated materials, reach the water table, travel in groundwater, and reach monitoring wells MW-5 or MW-6.
-The modeling exercise assumed that the disposal mound cover allowed precipitation to infiltrate and saturate the buried waste materials and form a leachate plume (DOE 1995).
-The following two models were used in the exercise: the Hydrologic Evaluation of Landfill Performance model and the Multimedia Exposure Assessment model.
+The modeling exercise assumed a hypothetical worst case in that it was assumed that the disposal mound cover failed to function as designed, and subsequently allowed precipitation to infiltrate and saturate the buried waste materials resulting in a leachate plume (DOE 1995).
+The following two models were used in the modeling exercise: the Hydrologic Evaluation of Landfill Performance model and the Multimedia Exposure Assessment model.